-None of the Company's directors or executive officers is, as at the date of this Annual Information Form, or has been, within the 10 years prior to the date of this Annual Information Form, a director or executive officer of any company (including the Company), that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or comprise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, except for (i) Louis Laporte who was a board member up until July 2018 of Canest Transit Inc., which had a receiver manager appointed to hold its assets in June 2019, (ii) Daniel J. O'Neill who was from 2014 to 2017 the Executive Chairman of Electronic Cigarettes International Group (ECIG), which filed for bankruptcy in March 2017, and (iii) Joshua Bekenstein who was a director of Toys "R" Us, Inc. from 2005 to 2019, which filed for bankruptcy in September 2017, and who was from 2010 to 2017 a director of The Gymboree Corporation, which filed for bankruptcy in June 2017.
+None of the Company's directors or executive officers is, as at the date of this Annual Information Form, or has been, within the 10 years prior to the date of this Annual Information Form, a director or executive officer of any company (including the Company), that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or comprise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, except for (i) Louis Laporte who was a board member up until July 2018 of Canest Transit Inc., which had a receiver manager appointed to hold its assets in June 2019 and (ii) Joshua Bekenstein who was a director of Toys "R" Us, Inc. from 2005 to 2019, which filed for bankruptcy in September 2017, and who was from 2010 to 2017 a director of The Gymboree Corporation, which filed for bankruptcy in June 2017.